 Proceeding past Junction Chamber 1, Triple Barrel Hall , the 3 intake conduits converge into 2 massive hallway like tunnels,running in parallel.
-Again these conduits composition are made up of concrete all the way around.
+Again these conduits composition are made up of concrete all the way around and are mistakenly referred to as the Jones Falls Conduits.
 The daily flow of the Jones Falls river runs through the western conduit, while the eastern conduit usually host a small stream of water being fed by 2 underground streams that outfall in here.
 Immediately after Triple Barrel Hall the tunnels bear slightly the right before straitening out again.
-While these tunnels do not at depth, the enormous size of these underground tunnels are remarkable.
+While these tunnels do not run at depth, the enormous size of these underground tunnels are remarkable.
 More like underground sanatoriums.
 Like massive, never ending hallways.

 Two conduits run in parallel under a major highway and eventually run out in front of a major Train station, which can be heard at times.
 Modern concrete construction, rectangular shape, that do no sit deep within the ground.
 Approximate Height x Width: 8-9 meters high (26-29 feet) and 5.0-6.0 meters (16-19ft) wide.
 Eastern tunnel serves as an outfall for 2 large lateral drains, one with a known SSO/CSO relief point.
 The N. Charles Street Storm Sewer & the Lovegrove Alley Storm Sewer.
 Tunnel Section length after Junction Chamber #1 1000 meters.
 Formidable Zone of Isolation towards the back end of the tunnel before Junction Chamber 2.